ktsakas/travelclick-chatbot/notes/RESEARCH.md

 ## APP possibilities
 * Text/email hotel (eg. to notify arrival).
 Note that it is not possible to know the users phone number.
 * Integrate with Siri
+* Make the whole app client side (no real server is required)